glennklockwood/rpi-ansible/README.md

 former is good for a bare Raspberry Pi that was freshly provisioned using NOOBS or the like, as you don't need a second host to act as the provisioning host.
 The latter is the conventional way in which ansible is typically run and makes more sense if you want to configure a bunch of Raspberry Pis.
+Depending on the mode you intend to use, the configuration is slightly different.

 ### Local Mode